LGmedia954/vocabulary-media-critic-backend/notes.md

 - On initial page load, a Get Request is made for all Vocabulary Words.
 - A Post Request will be made to create and add a Sentence Example to the DOM.
-- Reach: Upon user mouse actions, Get Requests are made for items to show.
+- Reach: Upon user mouse actions, items to reveal (layout).